kaylien/23ai/docker-adb/setup/setup.md

     </copy>
     ```

-5. Type exit to get back into your regular host.
+    Output:
+    ```
+    Setting up the correct APEX images directory...
+    Your TNS_ADMIN location = /u01/app/oracle/wallets/tls_wallet

+    SQL*Plus: Release 23.0.0.0.0 - Production on Wed May 22 00:39:58 2024
+    Version 23.4.0.24.05

+    Copyright (c) 1982, 2024, Oracle.
+All rights reserved.

+    Last Successful login time: Wed May 22 2024 00:39:26 +00:00

+    Connected to:
+    Oracle Database 23ai Enterprise Edition Release 23.0.0.0.0 - Production
+    Version 23.4.0.24.05

+    SQL> @/u01/scripts/reset-image-prefix.sql

+    PL/SQL procedure successfully completed.

+    Disconnected from Oracle Database 23ai Enterprise Edition Release 23.0.0.0.0 - Production Version 23.4.0.24.05
+    ```

+7. As the script completes, make sure you copy and run the command printed out at the end so you can easily run ADB-CLI commands.

+    Output:
+    ```
+    Copy and run this command to setup your ADB CLI: alias adb-cli='podman exec <container-id> adb-cli'
+    ```

-6. Now, the ADB container is live and you can run commands against it.
+8. Now, the ADB container is live and you can run commands against it.
 You can view the list of available commands using the following command.

     ```
     <copy>